sayansil/Ecosystem/docs/README.md

 # Overview

-It is an ecosystem simulation tool where we create some organisms and leave them be.
+An ecosystem simulation tool where we create some organisms and leave them be.
 They adapt and improve every generation on their own.
 We, users can control ***directly controlable*** environmental features (like *climate* and *rainfall*, unlike *population*) from the top, and see what effect does it have on a future generation of the species.

 # Theoretical Assumptions